+The aim of the course is to let students know the concept of tour organisations, tour operators and travel agencies in tourism as well as the features of events and the related organisational tasks.
 Students get to know the tasks of tour organising companies, the process of the compilation and organisation of travel programmes.
-In addition to theory they also get practical skills in the organisation of the tasks related to the organisation of outbound and inbound tours.
+In addition to theory they also get practical skills in the organisation of the tasks related to outbound and inbound tours.
 Students get to know the operation of a travel agency, become able to carry out the daily routine tasks of travel agencies.

-They also get to know the features of events relevant for tourism and the related organisational tasks.
+They also get to know the features of events and the related organisational tasks.

 Students get to know the system of travel agencies available for tourists, the main types of tourism and catering events, and their features.
 They become capable of the organisation of events.
 Students get basic information on the operation of travel agencies, they learn the principles and characteristics of the intermediary sector in tourism, the complex character of travel agency products, the features of the related services, and the typical features of the demand and supply side.
 Students know the operational principles of the tourism sector.
-They know the domestic and international market of tourism, its actors and features.
-They know the different types of tourism businesses, and also the principles and management methods related to the operation of them and the control of their market activities.
-They know the operation of the subsectors and activities of tourism (accommodations, catering facilities, attractions, travel agencies etc.), their evaluation and decision-making criteria.

 Students with their state-of-the-art tourism skills and marketing view will try to understand market demands and reacting to that create adequate supply for travel agencies.
 They will be able to innovatively contribute to the creation of tourism packages, the organisation and implementation of touristic events.